 As these annual price increases are included in your contract terms and conditions, you won’t be able to switch to another provider for free unless your contract has already finished.

 Note: when switching broadband, these new included annual price hikes will need to be made clear to you when you’re purchasing the product, and not simply buried in your new contract's T&Cs.
 So keep a keen eye out for any annual price hikes when you’re changing providers.

 If you’re already out of contract with TalkTalk, it's important compare broadband, phone and TV deals from other providers.
 There may be better services or cheaper monthly rates that you could take advantage of with just 30 days’ notice.

 To learn more about how you can start the switching process, read our guide on how to switch broadband providers.

-The 9.1% price increase for 2022 was confirmed when the latest CPI rate of inflation was announced in January 2022.
-Since it’s an annual hike that’s included in TalkTalk’s T&Cs, customers weren’t specifically notified by the provider about this hike in their bills.
+The 14.2% rate for 2023 was confirmed when the monthly CPI rate of inflation was announced in January 2023.
+Since it’s an annual hike that’s included in TalkTalk’s T&Cs, customers aren't often specifically notified by the provider about this hike in their bills.

 In addition to its T&Cs, this TalkTalk page details how the annual price increase is calculated.

 However, TalkTalk and all other broadband providers are required to notify you when your current fixed-term contract is coming to an end.
 You should receive a notification around 30 days before your fixed plan ends, after which your monthly bill could increase significantly higher than even its annual pricing update.

 The good news is, though, once you receive this notification you are eligible to re-contract or switch to a better deal for you straight away, and with no exit fees.

 Your new contract price must be detailed in your end of contract notification, along with information about other similar products TalkTalk offers.
 But it’s always worth comparing broadband deals from other providers to see if you could get a better value plan for your needs.